suryanshsingh2001/mockly/README.md

 ## ✨ Features

-- **Instant Mockups**: Upload, tweak, done.
+1. **Instant Mockups**: Upload, tweak, done.
 It's like magic, but without the wand.
-- **Multi-device Preview**: Instantly see how your designs look on any screen size—because nobody has time for resizing.
+2. **Multi-device Preview**: Instantly see how your designs look on any screen size—because nobody has time for resizing.
+   - **Example**: Select "Screen Size" dropdown menu to automatically generate views for mobile, tablet, and desktop versions.
-- **Zoom & Place**: Put your screenshots exactly where you want, and zoom in like a pro—minus the struggle.
+3. **Zoom & Place**: Precisely position your screenshot, and zoom in or out like a pro—minus the struggle.
+   - **Example**: Drag your cursor to specify the position and use the zoom slider in the "Design" tab as needed.
-- **Text & Style**: Add text, pick your font, and make it pop.
+4. **Text & Style**: Add text, pick your style, and make it pop.
 Because plain screenshots are so last year.
+   - **Example**: Enter your text under the "Text" tab.
+Adjust the font size, weight, color, and drag it with around to align it your mockup.
-- **No Login Required**: Start creating immediately without any sign-up process.
+5. **No Login Required**: Start creating immediately without any sign-up process.
-- **No Watermarks**: Your designs, your brand—no unwanted additions.
+6. **No Watermarks**: Your designs, your brand—no unwanted additions.
-- **Free to Use**: Powerful features accessible to everyone at no cost.
+7. **Free to Use**: Powerful features accessible to everyone at no cost.

 ## 🚀 Getting Started

 ### Prerequisites

-- Node.js (v14 or later)
+- **Node.js** (v14 or later): Check your current Node.js version by running `node -v`.
-- npm or yarn
+- **npm or yarn**: If you're using npm or Yarn, you can run `npm -v` or `yarn -v`.

 ### Installation